Knowledge-based systems: Meta-reasoning

+The RefPerSys project is an open source software aiming to support meta-level reasoning (by C++ code generation) in 2026 (inspired by Pitrat's work and by this paper).

 Widening of application

 In the 1980s and 1990s, in addition to expert systems, other applications of knowledge-based systems included real-time process control, intelligent tutoring systems, and problem-solvers for specific domains such as protein structure analysis, construction-site layout, and computer system fault diagnosis.

 Advances driven by enhanced architecture

 As knowledge-based systems became more complex, the techniques used to represent the knowledge base became more sophisticated and included logic, term-rewriting systems, conceptual graphs, and frames.

-Frames, for example, are a way representing world knowledge using techniques that can be seen as analogous to object-oriented programming, specifically classes and subclasses, hierarchies and relations between classes, and behavior of objects.
+Frames exemplify this architectural evolution.
+Introduced by Minsky, frames provide a structured knowledge representation formalism analogous to object-oriented programming paradigms.
+They are a way representing world knowledge using techniques that can be seen as analogous to object-oriented programming: a frame consists of a data structure with named slots that represent attributes or relations, organized hierarchically through class-subclass relationships.
+Each slot can contain values, default values, procedural attachments, and constraints that govern permissible values.
 With the knowledge base more structured, reasoning could now occur not only by independent rules and logical inference, but also based on interactions within the knowledge base itself.
 For example, procedures stored as daemons on objects could fire and could replicate the chaining behavior of rules.